GPU Acceleration of SQL Analytics on Compressed Data: Introduction

 In summary, we extend the state of the art in the following ways. \begin{myitemize} \item We show how SQL operations can be performed on data encoded for compression, particularly RLE data, in GPUs \textit{without expanding as much as possible}, in contrast to traditional approaches. \item We demonstrate for the first time how this can be done in TQP with PyTorch tensor operations. \item We show query run time speedups of an order of magnitude compared to state-of-the-art CPU-only database and analytical systems on a real-world dataset that is too large to fit into the HBM of a high-end GPU without compression. \end{myitemize} As far as we know this is the first work showcasing a comprehensive framework allowing to execute complex queries (e.g., including joins, group by, aggregation, projection and filter operators) end to end on lightweight-compressed data in GPU.

 The rest of the paper is organized as follows.
-Section~\ref{sec:background-tqp} briefly describes the tensor approach used by TQP that we leverage in this work.
+Section~\ref{sec:background} briefly describes TQP and the PyTorch primitives that we leverage in this work.
 Section~\ref{sec:encodings} presents the encoding schemes for compression that we use.
 Section~\ref{sec:core-ops} introduces our novel and parallel implementations of core transformations on compressed data.
 Sections~\ref{sec:logical}--\ref{sec:join} show how we use them in novel ways to efficiently implement relational operators on GPUs.
 Section~\ref{sec:experiments} presents experimental results and speedups with our techniques.
 Section~\ref{sec:related} discusses related work and Section~\ref{sec:conclude} concludes the paper.